zombiecalypse/ganeti/doc/design-sync-rate-throttling.rst

 otherwise clog the network for the nodes.
 If the replication network differs from the network used by the instances, there would be no benefits.

-Namely there should be two limits that can be set:
+Namely there should be three limits that can be set:

 * `resync-rate`: which should not be exceeded for each device.
 This exists already.
 * `total-resync-rate`: which should not be exceeded collectively for each node.
+* `inter-group-resync-rate`: which should not be exceeded in collectively for each group.

 Configuration
 ------------